andrewxue98/boltz_guided/docs/prediction.md

 * `<INPUT_PATH>` can be either a single .yaml or .fasta file (YAML is preferred; FASTA is deprecated), or a directory, in which case predictions will be run on all `.yaml` and `.fasta` files inside.
 * If you include `--use_msa_server`, the MSA will be generated automatically via the mmseqs2 server.
 Without this flag, you must provide a pre-computed MSA.
 * If you include `--use_potentials`, Boltz will apply inference-time potentials to improve the physical plausibility of the predicted poses.
+* This fork also supports YAML `guided_distance` constraints, which add FK-resampling steering based on user-defined atom selections and distance targets or bounds.
 * Without the `--override` options, Boltz will try to use the cached preprocessed files and existing predictions, if any are present in your output directory (name of your input by default).
 Add the `--override` flag to run the prediction from scratch, e.g. if you change some parameters or complex details without changing the output directory.